Termite Mound - Ant Hill

 axis oriented approximately north–south which gives them their alternative name of compass termites.
 This

-intensity hence taking up the least possible heat, this allows these termites to stay above ground where other
+taking up the least possible heat, this allows these termites to stay above ground where other species are

-species are forced to move into deeper below ground areas.
-This allows the compass termites to live in poorly
+forced to move into deeper below ground areas.
+This allows the compass termites to live in poorly drained

-drained areas where other species would be caught between a choice of baking or drowning.
-The column of hot
+areas where other species would be caught between a choice of baking or drowning.
+The column of hot air rising

-air rising in the aboveground mounds helps drive air circulation currents inside the subterranean network.
-The
+in the aboveground mounds helps drive air circulation currents inside the subterranean network.
+The structure

-structure of these mounds can be quite complex.
-The temperature control is essential for those species that
+of these mounds can be quite complex.
+The temperature control is essential for those species that cultivate

-cultivate fungal gardens and even for those that don't, much effort and energy is spent maintaining the brood
+fungal gardens and even for those that don't, much effort and energy is spent maintaining the brood within a

 A female that has flown, mated, and is producing eggs is called a "queen".
 Similarly, a male that has flown,